Port Edward, South Africa: Schools

 There are various small schools in Port Edward, some consisting of only 50+ children; however the most popular of these schools is Port Edward Primary School.

 Golf

 The 9-hole Port Edward Country Club is the main golf course in Port Edward.
-Nearby 18-hole golf courses include Wild Coast Sun, San Lameer, Southbroom Golf Club, Margate Country Club and Port Shepstone Country Club which are highly ranked by both Golf Digest and The Compleat Golfer.
+However, larger and nearby 18-hole golf courses within the South Coast region include Wild Coast Sun, San Lameer, Southbroom Golf Club, Margate Country Club and Port Shepstone Country Club which are highly ranked by both Golf Digest and The Compleat Golfer.

 Transport

 Air

-The nearest airport is the Margate Airport approximately 32 km north-east of Port Edward.
+The nearest airport is the Margate Airport approximately 32 kilometres (19,9 mi) north-east of Port Edward.
 The airport offers one scheduled direct route to Johannesburg operated by CemAir.
-The nearest international airport is the King Shaka International Airport (KSIA) just north of Durban and is approximately 196 km north-east of Port Edward.
-KSIA offers regional flights to Southern Africa, intercontinental flights to the Middle East as well as many domestic flights.
+The nearest international airport is the King Shaka International Airport (KSIA) just north of Durban and is approximately 196 kilometres (121,8 mi) north-east of Port Edward.
+KSIA offers numerous domestic flights around South Africa, regional flights around Southern Africa as well as intercontinental flights to the Middle East.